 Personalization is the automatic tailoring of sites and messages to the individuals viewing them so that we can feel that somewhere there’s a piece of software that loves us for who we are. – David Weinberger

 We have entered the age of the personalized web.
 Consumers want to be treated like unique, complex human beings, not just another IP address or faceless, clicking bot.
 And B2B buyers are no exception.
 According to Salesforce, 72% of customers demand personalization.
-Accustomed to personalization perks during their B2C online shopping experiences, they expect the same from their B2B websites.
+Accustomed to personalization perks during their B2C online shopping experiences, they expect the same in their B2B buying decision process.
 This point is especially true for self-service B2B eCommerce sites.

 Let’s discuss a bit of context here.
 At Oro, we categorize B2B eCommerce businesses into three distinctly different models by the type of interaction with their buyers:

 - Self-service B2B eCommerce businesses: Where a purchase can happen without any interaction with a representative of the company.

 - Businesses with buyer-seller interaction: It’s a traditional B2B model, where purchases occur via negotiations with sales reps of the company.

 - Marketplaces: Allowing third-party vendors to sell and advertise their products and handle transactions on their end.

 These three models are very different in terms of operation and client acquisition, and in this article, we highlight personalization tips most applicable to self-service B2B eCommerce businesses.

 How is B2C Different from B2B eCommerce Personalization?